-Price range of the vehicle
+The price range of the vehicle

 Each list entry is a well-known and successful model from a well-known producer.
-Ford, Dodge, Nissan, Mazda, Toyota –- these are all brands insurance companies are comfortable with.
+Ford, Dodge, Nissan, Mazda, Toyota – these are all brands insurance companies are comfortable with.

 Popular cars don’t get an automatic advantage (note the conspicuously absent Honda Civic), but they accumulate data quickly, and so long as that data is positive, they are perceived as reputable and reliable.
 This is in part why the Dodge Caravan, an apparent deity of cheap-to-insurance cars, dominates our findings.